 Access: The site is reached through a field, parts of which are uneven and can become muddy.
 Not suitable for wheelchairs or buggies.
 Please be aware that the site is also prone to flooding in wet weather.

 Parking: There is a Northumberland National Parks car park at the site.
 Charges apply, however once purchased you can use your ticket at all of their car parks along Hadrian's Wall at no extra cost for the day.

-Please note, the postcodes provided are for the next nearest possible location.
+The postcode provided is for the nearest possible location.

 Plan a Great Day Out